-A 3 week New Zealand road trip from Auckland to Christchurch
+A 3 week New Zealand road trip itinerary from Auckland to Christchurch

 It took me two months to get from my home in the Coromandel Peninsula all the way to the bottom of the South Island and back.
 New Zealand is not small, and covering that much distance took time, a painful amount of money at the petrol pump, and a few minor car repairs.

-This itinerary follows routes I’ve travelled and my favourite places to stop.
-It’s not the exact route I took to Invercargill, but a mash up of tips and highlights from this and other trips.
+This itinerary follows routes Iβve travelled and my favourite places to stop.
+Itβs not the exact route I took to Invercargill, but a mash up of tips and highlights from this and other trips.
+That wasnβt the first time Iβve driven the length of the country, and it wonβt be the last; no matter how many times I set off around New Zealand, there are still more places to discover.

-Also worth noting is that I don’t usually do a lot of high-ticket activities.
-I prefer hikes, beaches, surfing, and generally discovering the magic of New Zealand’s nature.
+Also worth noting is that I donβt usually do a lot of high-adrenaline activities.
+I am petrified of heights and prefer hikes, beaches, surfing, and generally discovering the magic of New Zealandβs nature.

 If you also enjoy just being in a place, and avoiding anywhere that feels overly commercial, you might enjoy my suggestions.
 I hope you do!